JAM! Connect

 It’s a place for community groups, organisations and businesses to connect with you about their services, programs, jobs and events.

-Footscray Community Arts Centre (FCAC) – Tarnuk-ut baany: A personal and professional development program facilitating cultural knowledge exchange through creative mentorship.
+Footscray Community Arts – Tarnuk-ut baany: A personal and professional development program facilitating cultural knowledge exchange through creative mentorship.

 Footscray Historical Society: Collecting, preserving and making accessible our local history for the community’s benefit.

-Living Museum of the West: Aboriginal History section from the ‘Pipemakers Park Conservation Analysis and Plan’ 1996.
+Living Museum of the West: See p.
+23-24 Aboriginal History section from the ‘Pipemakers Park Conservation Analysis and Plan’ 1996.

 Maribyrnong City Council – Aboriginal Maribyrnong: A range of historical information about First Nations in Maribyrnong, including the 1999 Maribyrnong Aboriginal Heritage Study.